 As the most mobile joint in your body, your shoulder is prone to a variety of conditions that cause pain.
-The expert team of orthopaedic surgeons at Texas Orthopaedic Associates, diagnoses and treats the full spectrum of shoulder conditions at their locations in Dallas and Plano, Texas.
+The expert team of orthopaedic surgeons at Texas Orthopaedic Associates diagnoses and treats the full spectrum of shoulder conditions at their locations in Dallas, Plano, Weatherford, Keller, and Fort Worth, Texas.
 If you experience shoulder pain that doesn’t improve with home treatment, don’t hesitate to call your nearest clinic or book an appointment online to find relief.

 The shoulder is a complex joint comprised of three bones: your upper arm bone (humerus), shoulder blade (scapula), and collarbone (clavicle).
 A group of muscles and tendons called the rotator cuff attaches the humerus to your shoulder socket while small, fluid-filled sacs called bursae cushion the joint.

 Together, these structures allow you to perform a wide range of motions, from reaching for the top shelf to swinging a golf club.
 Injury or damage to any of the tissues can lead to pain and difficulty moving your shoulder.

 The team at Texas Orthopaedic Associates, diagnoses and treats all types of shoulder injuries and conditions.
 Common causes of shoulder pain include:

 Fractures of the collarbone, humerus, or shoulder blade are also common sources of shoulder pain.

 To diagnose the underlying cause of your shoulder pain, your physician at Texas Orthopaedic Associates, begins with a thorough review of your medical history.
 They may ask when your pain started and whether it becomes worse when you perform certain activities or movements.